Lead, Learning, MIT Solve

-Eliza Berg is the Community Relations Officer for Solve’s Learning pillar.
+Eliza Berg is the Lead for Solve’s Learning pillar.
 She brings with her a passion for ensuring that everyone has access to and benefits from high quality, continuous learning opportunities that support their lifelong goals.

 Previously, she volunteered for Boston-based international organizations, including Empower Dalit Women of Nepal and the United Nations Association of Greater Boston.
 Eliza received her BA in International Relations from Boston University, where she studied abroad in Geneva, London, and Rabat, Morocco.
 Her research and work has been published by the Boston Consortium for Arab Region Studies and The International Relations Review.